-Just because in Circus WOW, all you need is a sense of play and adventure, Circus WOW hosted this event, to connect with our community and have a bit of fun.
-A great time was had by the 50+ women, men and children who attended, whether they joined in, or not, knew the choreography, or not.
+In Circus WOW, all you need is a sense of play and adventure.
+So, to connect with our community and have a bit of fun, Circus WOW hosted this event.
+A great time was had by all!
+More than 50 women, men and children attended.
+Some joined in, others didn’t, some knew a bit of the choreography, others didn’t.
 Gabrielle Quigley and Ellen Curtis learned the moves and led the dance, with some dancers and singers in the group doing a great job helping the rest of us wuther a little better… Wollongong, can we do bigger and better in 2018?

 These photos by Andrew Conacher with more by Georgia Matts in this Illawarra Mercury article.